wso2-attic/identity-test-integration/scenario01/README.md

 ### How to Run

-To try out the solution 01, run the below command.
+To try out the scenario 01, run the below command.

 ```bash
 mvn clean verify --fae